 Before you jump into the process of selling your business, we think it is essential you fully understand the process.
-An initial step would be to sign up to Gunner & Co.’s newsletter, and attend a workshop where experts in due diligence, tax and the legal process can give you insight into what to expect.
+This includes detailed information about the buying market, how much your company is worth and timeframes.
+An initial step would be to request a free, bespoke market overview, sign up to Gunner & Co.’s newsletter, and attend a workshop or webinar where experts in due diligence, tax and the legal process can give you insight into what to expect.

 Just as you are the trusted adviser to your clients, you should have a team of specialists working with you throughout the process.
 An accountant and solicitor with experience in financial services transactions is essential as well as a broker like Gunner & Co. who knows the market and has a proven track record.
 You may also choose to work with other consultants to assist with due diligence.